pydanny/pydanny-event-notes/DjangoConEurope2012/flasky-goodness-or-why-django-sucks.rst

 * Concerns separate themselves
 * Best practices emerge
 * Documentation and contracts become crucial
+* .. note:: missed some here

 **Results in composability**

-Question: SOA often is a nightmare because of lack of Documentation and contracts
+Question: SOA often is a nightmare because of lack of Documentation and contracts.
+When that happens how do you deal with that?